This blog was updated on June 21st, 2020 to reflect on the several changes made to Microsoft Teams over the year.

 5. Limited flexibility can lead to manual replications

 When you start working in Teams you don’t have the structure ready from start.
 You don’t know which channels you need, you might not know exactly what Teams you need to create.
 This evolves over time with the work that you do.
-Currently, the building blocks of Teams aren’t’ very flexible (you can’t move channels or replicate Teams).
+Currently, the building blocks of Teams aren’t’ very flexible (you can’t move channels between teams).
 This sometimes leads to time wasted doing manual replications.

 Say that you have a team for marketing activities.
 You start planning an event and create a channel for it.
 As the event grows, you realize that you need to create a separate Team for the event with additional team members.
 Currently, you would have to create a new team from scratch and manually copy or move relevant information.